Advocating for Historic Preservation

 The Historic Preservation Fund supports key pillars of preservation such as our SHPO office, grants to invest in geographic information systems-based mapping for historic resources, preservation and repair of historic buildings on the campuses of Historically Black Colleges and Universities, Save America’s Treasures Program, and and Civil Rights History Grants to name a few.
 Preserve Louisiana encourages our law makers to support the 2020 appropriations for this fund which is key to preserving our cultural and architectural heritage.
 Details can be found here.

-This year, Senator Cassidy will introduce the Historic Tax Credit Growth and Opportunity Act which aims to strengthen and improve the existing credit.
+Preserve Louisiana supports a potential improvement to the current tax credit on the federal level - Historic Tax Credit Growth and Opportunity Act which aims to strengthen and improve the existing credit.
 This credit (referred to as the HTC) is critical in making historic preservation projects in our state and country possible.
 Improvements to the current credit in the new legislation include;

 · Making it easier to finance small deals (defined as qualified rehabilitation expenses not in excess of $3.75 million) by increasing the HTC to 30% for these projects and providing for transferable certificates;